-Figure 4.11 below shows the mean walking distance to a health centre by district.
-The mean walking distance to a health centre in Kirehe district is 92.4 minutes and just 22.1% of households walk for under than an hour on average to reach a health centre.
+The map presented in Figure 4.11 below shows the mean walking distance to a health centre by district.
+The mean walking distance to a health centre in Ruhango district is 66 minutes and a third (34%) of households walk for under an hour to reach a health centre.